Stable-1/2 Bridges and Insurance: The insurance model

-The main assumptions of the stable-1/2 bridge model are the following: \begin{enumerate} \item The claims arising from the line of business have \emph{run off} at time $T$.
-That is, at time $T$ all claims have been settled, and the ultimate loss $U_T$ is known. \item $U_T$ has \emph{a priori} law $\nu$ such that $U_T>0$ and $\E[U_T^2]<\infty$. \item The paid-claims process $\{\xi_{tT}\}$ is a stable-1/2 random bridge, and $\xi_{TT}=U_T$. \item The \emph{best estimate} of the ultimate loss is $U_{tT}=\E\left[U_T \left| \F^{\xi}_t \right.\right]$, where $\{\F^{\xi}_t\}$ is the natural filtration of $\{\xi_{tT}\}$. \end{enumerate} A few remarks should be made about assumption \ref{A4}.
-First, using the natural filtration of $\{\xi_{tT}\}$ as the reserving filtration means that the paid-claims process is the \emph{only} source of information about the ultimate loss once the measure $\nu$ is set.
-We do not consider the situation where we have access to information about claims that have been reported but not yet paid in full (such as case estimates).
-Second, the expectation is taken with respect to $\Q$, which may or may not be the `real-world' measure.
-Let us call $\Q$ the \emph{actuarial measure}.
-When reserving, practitioners routinely discount data before modelling.
+Finally, we remark on the fact that insurance practitioners, when reserving, will routinely discount data before modelling.
 Discounting may adjust the data for the time-value of money or for the effects of claims inflation.
-Claims inflation, and interest rates, though understood to be stochastic, usually only provide a small amount of uncertainty to the forecasting of the ultimate loss, relative to the uncertainty surrounding the frequency and (discounted) sizes of insurance claims.
+Claims inflation, and interest rates, though understood to be stochastic, often only result in a comparatively small amount of uncertainty to the distribution of the ultimate loss, relative to the uncertainty surrounding the frequency and (discounted) sizes of insurance claims.
 Furthermore, it is often for practical purposes reasonable to assume that claims inflation and interest rates are independent of claim frequency and size.
-Hence, a stochastic reserving model may lose little from the assumption that interest rates and inflation rates are deterministic.
-We make this assumption, and further assume that the paid-claims process has been discounted for the effects of interest and inflation.
+Hence, a stochastic reserving model, at least over time horizons that are not too large, may lose little from the assumption that interest rates and inflation rates are deterministic.
+We make this assumption, and further assume that the paid-claims process has been appropriately discounted for the effects of interest and inflation.
+If longer time horizons are considered---involving decades, rather than years---then the situation with discounting requires closer scrutiny; but that will not be our concern here.